xamarin/dev-days-labs/HandsOnLab/README.md

 ![Profile Settings](https://user-images.githubusercontent.com/13558917/59391526-66d63280-8d29-11e9-86f4-20b3c2a43cc2.png)

-6. In the **Account Settings** window, under **All Accounts**, ensure that the account associated with your Azure Subscription has been added.
+6. In the **Account Settings** window, under **All Accounts**, ensure that the account associated with your Azure Subscription has been added
     - Note: If your Azure Subscription acount is not visible, click **Add an account...**

 ![Account Settings](https://user-images.githubusercontent.com/13558917/59391525-66d63280-8d29-11e9-9491-f8b838dede67.png)